univention/univention-corporate-server/doc/manual/central-management-umc/cookie-banner.rst

 .. envvar:: umc/cookie-banner/domains

    Optional setting for the domains for which the cookie consent banner dialog is active.
+   The value is a comma-separated list of domain names, for which UCS shows the cookie consent banner.
+   For an empty list, UCS shows the banner for all domain names.
+   The domain matches from the end of the string.

+   Examples:

+   * The value ``example.com`` matches ``portal.example.com`` and ``sso.example com``.
+     UCS shows the banner for both domain names.

+   * For the value ``portal.example.com`` UCS doesn't show the cookie consent banner for ``sso.example.com``, but for ``portal.example.com``.

 .. envvar:: umc/cookie-banner/show